Why apply a complex model?

 When you click “create” in the Classify tab on the Phoenix platform, you will see options to create an author classifier and a keyword text classifier (these two options are described in the previous sections).
-You will also see options to apply complex models to classify text (in posts or comments), with the name of the model and a short description.
+You will also see options to apply complex models, open source classifiers, to classify text (in posts or comments), with the name of the model and a short description.
 The models listed below are currently available on Phoenix.
-Click on the dropdown button for information on how they work
+Click on the dropdown button for information on how they work and how you can apply them to your data.

 <aside> <img src="/icons/search_blue.svg" alt="/icons/search_blue.svg" width="40px" />